-Topics Map > IT Help Desk Services > Windows OS
+Topics Map > GBIT Service Desk Services > Windows OS

 Sometimes, .MTS, .mp4, or .mov, video files will not be imported with audio when they are imported into Adobe Premiere Pro CC.
 Deleting the media cache files and media cache database files from the user's appdata folder and re-importing or re-linking the clips may resolve the issue.
 Follow these steps:

-- Windows Filepath: C:\Users\<your username>\AppData\Roaming\Adobe\Common
+1. Windows Filepath: C:\Users\<your username>\AppData\Roaming\Adobe\Common

-- In Windows 10, you can navigate directly to the AppData folder by typing %appdata% in the start menu search bar and pressing Enter
+a.
+In Windows 10, you can navigate directly to the AppData folder by typing %appdata% in the start menu search bar and pressing Enter

-- NOTE: the AppData folder is a hidden folder and you will have to check "Hidden items" in the "View" menu in order to see it within C:\Users\<your username>\ in the File Explorer (see image below)
+***NOTE: the AppData folder is a hidden folder and you will have to check Hidden items in under View in order to see it within C:\Users\<your username>\ in File Explorer (see image below).***

-- Mac Filepath: /Users/<your username>/Library/Application Support/Adobe/Common
+b.
+Mac Filepath: /Users/<your username>/Library/Application Support/Adobe/Common.

-- If present: Delete all files within the Peak Files folder
+4. If present: Delete all files within the Peak Files folder

-- If audio is still not included with the clips in your project, you should set your clips offline in your project and re-link them:
+4. If audio is still not included with the clips in your project, you should set your clips offline in your project and re-link them:

-- Highlight and right-tap the files in your Project window or timeline, select Make Offline..., make sure "Media files remain on Disk" is selected and select OK.
+1. Highlight and right-click the files in your Project window or timeline, select "Make Offline...," make sure "Media files remain on Disk" is selected and select "OK."

-- Highlight and right-tap the now offline files in your project window or timeline, select Link Media..., select Locate and then OK (Last Path and Path should match)
+2. Highlight and right-click the now offline files in your project window or timeline, select "Link Media...," select "Locate" and then select "OK."

-- The clips should now have audio
+5. The clips should now have audio.

-- If the clips still do not have audio, verify that the source files have audio by playing them in VLC or another media player; if they do, repeat step 1 and 2 to delete the cache files, then rename the source files (for .MTS files, try changing the extension to .M2TS), and either import the renamed files or link your now offline clips to the corresponding renamed files.
+6. If the clips still do not have audio, verify that the source files have audio by playing them in VLC or another media player; if they do, repeat step 1 and 2 to delete the cache files, then rename the source files (for .MTS files, try changing the extension to .M2TS), and either import the renamed files or link your now offline clips to the corresponding renamed files.
 If the source files do not have audio when played in a media player, then audio was not recorded and is not recoverable.